- ทีมงานพูดภาษาไทย-อังกฤษ-จีนตัวเต็ม (ไต้หวัน/ฮ่องกง) ตอบไลน์ภายใน 15 นาที

 Why NYC Legal & Notary for Death Certificate → Chinese (Traditional)

-The Chinese (Traditional) workflow is one division of a registered Thai law firm with six in-house Notarial Services Attorneys, which is why every file can be notarised, MFA-stamped and embassy-attested without leaving our office chain.
+Although clients often find us looking for translation, what they actually engage is a Thai law firm whose translation desk is staffed by Chinese (Traditional) specialists and supervised by licensed attorneys.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 Using your Chinese (Traditional) document abroad